zarf-dev/proposals/0051-v1beta1-schema/README.md

 	// A single component definition that applies in all contexts.
 	Component *Component `json:"component,omitempty"`
 	// A list of component variants, each with a distinct .only filter.
 Use this when the
-	// component has different definitions for different flavors, OSs, or architectures.
+	// component has different definitions for different flavors, OSes, or architectures.
 	Variants []Variant `json:"variants,omitempty"`
 	// Values imports Zarf values files for templating and overriding Helm values.
 	Values ZarfValues `json:"values,omitempty"`